-When mutual TLS X.509 client certificate authentication is used at the token endpoint, the authorization server is able to bind the issued access token to the client certificate.
-Such a binding is accomplished by associating a hash of the certificate with the token in a way that can be accessed by the protected resource, such as embedding the certificate hash in the issued access token directly, using the syntax described in Section 3.1, or through token introspection [RFC7662].
-The specific method for associating the certificate with the access token is determined by the authorization server and the protected resource, and is beyond the scope for this specification.
+When mutual TLS is used at the token endpoint, the authorization server is able to bind the issued access token to the client certificate.
+Such a binding is accomplished by associating the certificate with the token in a way that can be accessed by the protected resource, such as embedding the certificate hash in the issued access token directly, using the syntax described in Section 3.1, or through token introspection as described in Section 3.2.
+Other methods of associating a certificate with an access token are possible, per agreement by the authorization server and the protected resource, but are beyond the scope of this specification.

-The client makes protected resource requests as described in [RFC6750], however, those requests MUST be made over a mutually authenticated TLS connection using the same certificate that was used to authenticate to the token endpoint.
+The client makes protected resource requests as described in [RFC6750], however, those requests MUST be made over a mutually authenticated TLS connection using the same certificate that was used for mutual TLS at the token endpoint.

-The protected resource MUST obtain the client certificate used for TLS authentication and MUST verify that the hash of that certificate exactly matches the hash of the certificate associated with the access token.
-If the hash values do not match, the resource access attempt MUST be rejected with an error.
+The protected resource MUST obtain the client certificate used for mutual TLS authentication and MUST verify that the certificate matches the certificate associated with the access token.
+If they do not match, the resource access attempt MUST be rejected with an error.